Kazetsukai/onetech/README.md

 ## Build Setup

 The project is split into two parts:
 - A node script that processes the latest data from the game data repository
 - The site itself, built in VueJS

 ### Processing Script

 The script is under the folder `process`.
-It will pull the latest data from the game data repository (if provided `download` as a command line argument), and then build a JSON blob with all the data the site needs.
+It will pull the latest data from the game data repository (if provided `download` as a command line argument), and then generate JSON files for the objects.
 It will also composite the sprites and create PNGs for each object in the game.

 To get it running, you will need to install [ImageMagick](https://www.imagemagick.org/script/index.php), and then: